tylerlov/BTRELOAD/Assets/Plugins/ToolBuddy/Assets/Curvy/ReadMe.txt

 		[FIXED] A console error is displayed when the Simplify tool removes a connected control point [FIXED] When rotating a Bézier spline's control point while holding the Shift button, the rotated handles synchronize with the connected control points even if the handles synchronization option is not activated
 		[FIXED] In some situations, Follow-Up's value is not taken into consideration if the connection's inspector is not displayed
-		[FIXED] Follow-Up: Automatic heading direction is sometimes not resolved properly.
-			The "Automatic" heading direction will now be resolved to "To spline's end" instead of "Nowhere" when no obvious value is found.
+		[FIXED] Follow-Up: Automatic heading direction is sometimes not resolved properly The "Automatic" heading direction will now be resolved to "To spline's end" instead of "Nowhere" when no obvious value is found.
 It gives better result most of the time
 		[FIXED] Duplicating a connected spline will create a spline that seems connected while it isn't [API/NEW] Added CurvyConnection.Disconnect(bool destroyEmptyConnection)